staticjinja/staticjinja/CONTRIBUTING.md

   with it.
 - Update all documentation that would be affected by your contribution.
-- Make sure your code passes all `tox` and Travis checks.
+- Make sure your code passes all `tox` checks locally, and all GitHub Actions checks on your PR.
 - Ideally, make sure your commit messages are in the proper format:

 ```